Hoten Camp, Mukden - Manchuria

 ‘In the past several years, the governments of Shenyang and Liaoning Province, with the support from the Chinese central government, have been undertaking a $7 million project to turn the former camp into a historical museum.’

-Clancy would not have seen much of the Russians in Hoten, however the following pictures show an interesting contrast of life in Manchuria.
+Clancy probably would not have seen much of the Russians in Hoten, however the following pictures show an interesting contrast of life in Manchuria.

 Are there POWs from Japanese Camp in the above photo?